Something went wrong

 Adoption of solar home heating systems in Washington

 Solar is the most environmentally friendly of all heating fuels.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Now, 7,204 homes in Washington are heated with active solar arrays.
-This is a 58% gain from 2020, when 4,554 homes used active solar heating.
+This is a 36% gain from 2022, when 5,282 homes incorporated active solar heating.

 Washington County Heating Oil Trends